apache/arrow/docs/source/cpp/streaming_execution.rst

 stream by providing the :class:`arrow::compute::OrderBySinkNodeOptions`.
 Here the :class:`arrow::compute::SortOptions` are provided to define which columns are used for sorting and whether to sort by ascending or descending values.
+Note: This node is a "pipeline breaker" and will fully materialize the dataset in memory.
+In the future, spillover mechanisms will be added which should alleviate this constraint.

 Example::